 While it looks like skin betting might have reached the end of its very short lifespan, I suppose there's nothing to say it couldn't return under another guise, one perhaps more regulated, or maybe pushed even further underground.
 But this type of betting, the stream donations included, is a form of gambling (or gambling by proxy) that yields no real results, no true ownership, no meaningful application.

-On Monday, Culture Minister Tracey Crouch likened betting shop machines to "crack cocaine".
-The fixed odds betting terminals were criticised for allowing people to wash away hundreds of pounds in mere seconds, and campaigners have called for greater responsibility to be placed on the government with regards to curbing the addictions of Ladbrokes regulars.
+On Monday, Culture Minister Tracey Crouch likened betting shop machines to "crack cocaine."
+The fixed odds betting terminals were criticized for allowing people to wash away hundreds of pounds in mere seconds, and campaigners have called for greater responsibility to be placed on the government with regards to curbing the addictions of Ladbrokes regulars.
 But at least when you win on these you get some money.